mbodm/cdis/README.md

 ##### Windows 7/8

 In general, this tool runs on Windows 7 and Windows 8.1 as well.
-You just need to separately install the .NET Framework 4.8 runtime on those Windows versions.
+You just need to separately install the .NET Framework 4.8 runtime on those Windows versions (you can download the runtime from the Microsoft).
 That's all.

 ##### Windows Vista and older